Table of Contents

 - Obtain the other party’s information.
 These include name, address, and phone number.
 Also email, driver’s license number, car insurer and policy number from their insurance card.

 - If possible, take photos of the accident scene.
-Also photograph your injuries.
-And any damage to all cars involved.
+Capture any skidmarks, guardrail damage, etc. Also photograph your injuries.
+And any damage to all cars involved, as well as any video cameras pointing at the scene.
+(Surveillance footage may need to be ordered ASAP.)

-- Obtain any witness’ information.
+- Obtain any witness’s information.
 This includes name, address, phone number, and email.

 - Get immediate treatment for any injuries.
 Don’t be a hero.
 Call an ambulance to take you to the emergency room.